nrennie/rust-examples/README.md

-# rust-examples
+# Rust examples

-Getting started with learning Rust.
+Getting started with learning Rust using [The Rust Programming Language](https://doc.rust-lang.org/book/) book, alongside a few example personal projects (including using Rust from R).